-I wish I were able to take a few more photos up here, but a swarm of bees started to surround me, so I thought it was a great idea to head back down!
+I wish I could take a few more photos up here, but a swarm of bees started to surround me, so I thought it was a great idea to head back down!

 End of the Day

 So I hope you enjoyed a mini-tour of the San Elijo Lagoon Nature Center and the .3-mile Nature Center Trail Loop!

-The Nature Center is an excellent location to learn about the early history of the area as well as learning about what animal and plant species that are prominent in Southern California.
+The Nature Center is an excellent location to learn about the early history of the area and learn about what animal and plant species are prominent in Southern California.

 In Southern California, over 90% of the coastal estuaries are gone due to development.
 Because of this, restoration and preservation of the remaining estuaries are essential.

 It gives me such pride to see another fellow San Diegans taking the initiative and effort to keep the Southern California coast as pristine as possible.

-It has been a pleasure visiting all of the Coastal Lagoons and Nature Centers in San Diego!
-I have been learning so much!
+It has been a pleasure visiting all of the Coastal Lagoons and Nature Centers in San Diego because I have learned so much.

 I hope that you have enjoyed our mini-tour and that one day you can come here in person!

 Please leave any comments or questions you might have.